• iconJava Online Training In Andhra Pradesh and Telangana

 {

-list of public static final variables;
+public static final variable1;

 }